The Craig Wright May 2016 Signing Sessions Debacle, In Full Context

 In Bitcoin, signing a message is a cryptographical way to prove control and ownership of a public bitcoin address (using the associated private key) via a feature in the Bitcoin wallet.
 The procedure of signing takes less than a minute to perform, and the output -a so called digital signature, a lengthy string of letters and numbers- can be used by others to verify said ownership and control.

-For example, Craig Wright has been using the Bitcoin public address starting with 16cou, that once contained over 160,000 BTC, in numerous forgeries over the years since April 2013 when his Bitcoin fraud, quickly followed by a Satoshi Nakamoto cosplay, started.
+For example, Craig Wright has been using the Bitcoin public address starting with 16cou, that once contained over 160,000 BTC, in numerous forgeries over the years since April 2013 when his Bitcoin fraud, quickly followed by a Satoshi Nakamoto cosplay early 2014, started.
 In these forgeries, Craig pretended to own and control the 16cou address.

 However, on May 16, 2019 the real owner of the 16cou Bitcoin address had enough of this abuse of his property when he or she became aware of it, and left the following information on social media for the general public to verify.